elboukai/detection-of-verified-claims-tutorial/README.md

 This tutorial walks you through how to use **SimBa**, a high-performance method that retrieves **fact-checks for similar claims** from **ClaimsKG**, a structured database which serves as a registry of fact-checked claims.

 ## Preliminaries: What is ClaimsKG?

+Fact-checking information has become a crucial endeavor attended to by different initiatives around the globe.
+Fact-checks are scattered across different portals and are published in a variety of formats.
+ClaimsKG [https://data.gesis.org/claimskg/] harvests claims, claim reviews and respective metadata from popular fact-checking sites and makes them available in a homogeneous, machine-readable format.

 ## Preliminaries: How does SimBa work?